 |Home About Us Barristers Practice Areas Admin Decisions News & Publications Education Recruitment Contact|

-OverviewJoseph Curl specialises in commercial Chancery, with the emphasis on insolvency both corporate and personal.
-He also practises in the areas of banking and mortgages; real property; landlord and tenant; and professional negligence, discipline and regulation.
+OverviewJoseph Curl specialises in commercial Chancery, with the emphasis on insolvency.
+He also practises in the areas of banking and financial services, civil fraud, mortgages, real property and landlord and tenant.

-Chambers UK Bar Guide has identified Joseph as a leading individual in restructuring and insolvency for several years.
-Chambers UK Bar Guide 2013 describes him as:
+Chambers UK Bar Guide has identified Joseph as a leading individual in Restructuring and Insolvency since 2011.
+Chambers UK Bar Guide 2014 describes him as:

 He is also a tutor in Equity and Trusts at Birkbeck, University of London.

 Recent reported casesHellard v Kapoor

 EWHC 2204 (Ch), EWHC 2496 (Ch), BPIR 745 View decision

 Joseph represented the successful trustee in bankruptcy in this fiercely contested application to suspend discharge, which raised complex issues concerning purported family trusts.
 Indemnity costs were awarded to Joseph's client.Arif v Anwar

 EWHC 624 (Fam), BPIR 389 View decision